 Any excursion through a 1920s entertainment mecca wouldn’t be complete without a beverage, so raise a post-walk glass to the glories of Shaw’s past at Right Proper Brewing.

 Peck is the author of Prohibition in Washington, D.C.: How Dry We Weren’t and the recent Capital Beer: A Heady History of Brewing in Washington, D.C.

-This tour meets in front of the Howard Theatre, 620 T Street, N.W. at 6 p.m.; the tour involves 1.5 miles of walking.
+NOTE: This 2-hour tour meets in front of the Howard Theatre, 620 T Street, N.W. at 6 p.m. and involves 1.5 miles of walking.